 Lots of groups follow a meeting with an informal social.
 Look for an option that works for everyone who wants to take part, e.g. a cafe that opens in the evenings, or sharing food within the meeting venue.

-A few simple techniques can help to build variety into your meetings.
+A few simple techniques can help to build variety into your meetings, to help more people engage.
 See more detail in our Facilitation Tools guide.

 Go-rounds: Each person takes a turn to speak without interruption or comment from anyone else.
 This can happen in order round the circle, or each person simply takes their turn when they're ready.
 Go-rounds are useful when it is important to hear from everyone, e.g. everyone giving their views on a controversial proposal.
 Writing up the question people are answering can help keep a go-round focused.